This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Oh hello there, you beautiful bridge you.
 A trip to Sydney isn’t complete without walking around The Rocks and taking photos of the Harbour Bridge and the Opera House.
 The Rocks is also a very photogenic and historic suburb.

 Koalas are probably my favourite Australian animal, although wombats are pretty cute as well.
-Fun fact: they’re actually related.
+Fun fact: they’re related.
 Anyway, fortunately for me my parents live in an area known for its koala population, so I don’t have to go far to spy these guys in the wild.

 Wandering aimlessly through Melbourne city’s various laneways and alleys is honestly a worthwhile activity.
 I saw these guys making new art in Hosier Lane, Melbourne’s most popular street art lane.
 I also recommend visiting Fitzroy, which is a haven for random artworks.